fwupd/fwupd/README.md

 ## Basic usage flow (command line)

-If you have a device with firmware supported by fwupd, this is how you will check for updates and apply them using fwupd's command line tools.
+If you have a device with firmware supported by fwupd, this is how you can check for updates and apply them using fwupd's command line tools.

 `# fwupdmgr get-devices`